tangwanhu/HexGame/README.md

 # Hexgame
 This is a C++ hex game built with QT for Windows.
-Place the "release" folder on your PC and double click hexgame.exe to play.
+Place the "release" folder on your PC and double click HexGame.exe to play.

 AI uses Monte Carlo simulation to play hex game.
 1000 trials are performed at each step.